Quantara/LizardKohn/README.md

 This program requires Python and the argparse library.

 ## Support
-If you encounter any issues while using Scale Counter CLI, please open an issue on the [GitHub Repository](https://github.com/Quantara/LizardKohn).
+If you encounter any issues while using Scale Counter CLI or would like a feature, please open an issue on the [GitHub Repository](https://github.com/Quantara/LizardKohn/issues).

+Alternatively, you can contact me at [vincenttran@quantara.co](mailto:vincenttran@quantara.co).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.